PeterHickman/smallq/README.md

   port: 2000
 ```

 everything else belongs to the server.
 The `cleanup_every` element is the number of seconds that the house keeping routine will sleep for.
-In this example it will kick in every 15 seconds and remove empty queues.
+In this example it will kick in every 15 seconds and remove empty queues that have not been updated in `idle_for` seconds.
 Queues can be created on the fly and could, in theory, just build up after use.
-Only empty queues will be
+Only empty queues will be removed

 The `logger` section is for the server's logging.
 If `enabled` is `true` then the output will be written to `path`.
 If `console` is `true` log messages will (also) be written to the console.
 In the following examples this file is called `smallq.yml`